 How much does it cost to survey property lines?

-A residential property survey costs on average between $150 to over $600 for larger properties in Canada.
+The exact cost will vary greatly depending on your property.
+A residential property survey costs approximately $1,500 to over $6,000 for larger properties in Canada.

 Why would someone survey my property?